Estrogen Patch Shortage: What to Track When Switching HRT Methods

 Daily Symptom Monitoring

-Track these symptoms to share with your provider:
+Track these symptoms to share with your physician:

 • Hot flashes: Frequency, intensity (1-10), time of day